The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Polytheism means worshipping several deities.
 The word Poly itself is Latin, meaning “Many”.
 Pre-Christian Ireland was also known as the Pagan times.

-Mythology played a significant role in shaping cultures and customs.
-Conversely, mythology was affected by societal beliefs.
-While skimming through Irish folklore, you will find a long list of Celtic gods and goddesses.
-Each of them had their own role that reflected an important part of society.
-A good harvest could be the difference between live and death, so it make sense that the Celts would want to honour Gods that they believed could control the seasons in their favour.
-They also believed in magic, the Otherworld (called Tír na Óg as discussed in Niamh Cinn Órs section of this article) and the Afterlife.
+Each of the Celtic Gods had their own role that reflected an important part of society.
+A good harvest could be the difference between life and death, so it makes sense that the Celts would want to honour Gods that they believed could control the seasons in their favour.

 Major Celtic Gods and Goddesses

-Just so we can be clear, paganism still exist in our modern times.
+Just so we can be clear, paganism still exists in our modern times.
 Just at a much lower rate than it used to be a long time before the arrival of Christianity.
 So, some of the Celtic gods and goddesses you are about to learn of are still part of modern Pagan practice.

-Irish Mythology is broken up into four cycles, to help divide the expansive mythos into distinctive periods:
+Irish Mythology is broken up into four cycles to help divide the expansive mythos into distinctive periods:

-- The Mythological Cycle
+• The Mythological Cycle

-- The Ulster Cycle
+• The Ulster Cycle

-- The Fenian Cycle
+• The Fenian Cycle

-- The Kings Cycle
+• The Kings Cycle

-The etymology of the word God in Irish
+The Etymology of the Word God in Irish

 The Tuatha de Danann – Irelands Ancient Supernatural Race